Remove dull skin, avoid razor burn and soften stretchmarks with this DIY peppermint coffee scrub!

 - Stir and incorporate all ingredients

-If you plan on leaving this in the shower keep in mind that there are no added preservatives in this scrub.
+- If you plan on leaving this in the shower keep in mind that there are no added preservatives in this scrub (unless you decide to add one yourself).
 I have had mine for about 3 months and it is still fine.
 However, I always like to advise to keep an eye on your natural products seeing as the introduction of water can decrease the shelf life.
 I recommend keeping a small container in the shower and filling it up with more once you run out.
 You can store the excess in a cool dry area or gift it out to others.
 Shelf life if uncontaminated and left with the lid on is 6-8 months.